Do you know where your milk comes from?

 Since our milk is not "ultra pasteurized" OR homogenized, it is the perfect milk for making your own cheese or yogurt in your own kitchen!!

 We feel that our way of small batch, low heat pasteurization leads to a better, higher quality milk with no risks attached.
 We drink it every day, safe for our family and safe for yours.

 OUR milk is truly LOCAL!!
 It is not trucked in a giant milk tanker, mixed together with a bunch of other farms milk, brought to a large processing facility, held in numerous bulk tanks before it's bottled, trucked again to stores and then sits on shelves for prolonged periods of time like your familiar milk companies.
 We milk our cows twice a day, process and bottle the milk two times a week and deliver the milk ourselves the next morning to stores every single week, making our carbon footprint for a dairy farm very low.
 We only travel at most in a 30 mile radius from our farm!
 We also heat our milk plant with wood harvested from our land and hope to soon install solar panels.
 Our milk is only at most one day fresh from our cows from the time it reaches our customers!

 "Quality local milk, direct from our farm to you"

 Where to purchase:

-Find it at a local store- check out our "where to buy" page with a full list of area stores that stock it (and also area restaurants that use it in their menus!)
+Find it at a local store- check out the "where to buy" page with a full list of area stores that stock it (and also area restaurants that use it in their menus)

 Manning Hill Farm is The Monadnock Region's ONLY Pasteurized LOCAL Milk Source!